mike-d-d/retrospect-release/docs/library_reference.md

 ### Struct

 Structs are a type of Collection with String keys.
-The order of iteration is not defined.

-Structs can be updated by replacing individual elements.
+Structs can be updated by replacing individual elements, but elements may not be added or removed.

 ### Reducer and Saver